10 Props Every Photographer Needs

 8. Spray Bottle

 We mentioned it in combination with the CD earlier but this ain’t no one-trick pony!
-A spray bottle filled with 90% water and 10% baby oil will give any subject a natural wet-look that doesn’t instantly drain away.
+A spray bottle filled with 90% water and 10% baby oil will give any subject a natural wet look that doesn’t instantly drain away.

 9. Small Figures

 The humour of a miniature world can be carried with you wherever your camera travels.
 Whether it’s those little model railway figurines or even just some Lego characters then you can throw them into the foreground of a giant landscape to add a sense of scale or a little bit of fun!
+You can even get miniature photography furniture props to add to the scenery.

 10. Your Favourite Book